I-2-1-65.Hearings

 1. Joining Multiple Cases at One Hearing (when more than one claimant files a request a hearing and each request for hearing represents a different case)

-If a request for hearing is filed in two or more cases, all issues to be decided in such cases are the same, and each claimant has agreed to waive the right to privacy and consented to have his or her case heard with the other claimant(s), the ALJ may (although there is no specific statutory authority for it) join the cases at one hearing.
-If, however, any claimant objects to having his or her case heard with the other claimant(s), the ALJ must honor the objecting claimant and afford him or her a separate hearing and decision.
+If a request for hearing is filed in two or more cases, all issues to be decided in such cases are the same, and each claimant has agreed to waive the right to privacy and consented to have their case heard with the other claimant(s), the ALJ may (although there is no specific statutory authority for it) join the cases at one hearing.
+If, however, any claimant objects to having their case heard with the other claimant(s), the ALJ must honor the objecting claimant and afford each a separate hearing and decision.

 The reason for joining two or more cases at one hearing is to avoid obtaining the same evidence and calling the same witnesses to give the same testimony at different hearings.
 For example, it would be appropriate to join two or more cases when deciding the issue of coverage based on work for a particular employer, and all of the persons requesting hearings were employed by the same employer under the same circumstances, and the evidence to be presented in each case would be pertinent to all of the claimants.

-When considering whether to join two or more cases at one hearing, the ALJ should consider whether all claimants are within reasonable travel distance of the hearing site, whether there is a remote site in which a claimant's testimony may be taken by videoconference technology, and whether each claimant can be expected to participate fully so that each claimant will receive a fair hearing.
+When considering whether to join two or more cases at one hearing, the ALJ should consider whether all claimants are within reasonable travel distance of the hearing site, whether audio, agency video, or online video are available manners of appearance, and whether each claimant can be expected to participate fully so that each claimant will receive a fair hearing.

 When an ALJ joins two or more cases at one hearing, the ALJ will make a single record of the proceedings, and consider all of the evidence of record in deciding each case.
 The ALJ may issue one decision which applies to all claimants, or issue separate decisions for each claimant.